Leung-Philip/kickstarter-analysis/README.md

 ---
 ## Recommendations
 Set realistics goals that can be achieved.
-Corelation between June and goals being met.
+Correlation between June and goals being met.
 ---
 ### Commit message
 Committing edits to the README file